 Make a healthier version of a Breakfast Hot Pocket at home with this easy recipe that uses the bread machine and a few simple ingredients.

 So, we decided to try making our own.
 I got a bread machine years ago as a wedding gift and used it for the dough.
-I like to use it for pizza dough, so why not hot pockets?
+I like to use it for pizza dough, so why not hot pockets dough?

 Most breakfast hot pockets are made with either bacon or sausage.
 We had leftover sausage from making homemade marinara sauce, so I used that instead of bacon.
-Of course, if Ryan had his way, we would have made all kinds of bacon.
+Of course, if Ryan had his way, we would have made all kinds of bacon recipes.

 Add all of the ingredients for the dough into the bread machine.
 Set it to the dough setting and let it run.
 My machine takes 90 minutes to make a dough, but that can vary by machine.
-Make sure to look at the manual for yours so you know how to use it.
+Make sure to look at the manual for yours and follow the cooking instructions for dough.

 When the dough is almost done cooking, prepare your ingredients.
-For a breakfast hot pocket, this includes cooking the sausage and eggs.
+For a breakfast hot pocket, this includes cooking the sausage to an internal temperature of 170 degrees Fahrenheit and scrambling two of the eggs.

 Once the dough is finished cooking, roll the dough out on a floured surface.
 Cut the dough into quarters.
 Preheat the oven to 350F.